Photo: depositphotos.com

 About Axonify

 Axonify is the proven frontline enablement solution that gives employees everything they need to learn, connect and get things done.
 It starts with brain science and AI to drive knowledge retention through bite-sized microlearning and daily intelligent reinforcement.
-Embedded two-way communication and feedback ensure your staff is engaged and informed, no matter the scale of your organization, and guided task management shows employees exactly how to put their training to use, every single day.
-With an industry-leading 80% engagement rate, companies use Axonify to deliver next-level CX, higher sales, improved workplace safety and lower turnover.
+Embedded two-way communication and feedback ensure your staff is engaged and informed, no matter the scale of your organization and guided task management shows employees exactly how to put their training to use, every single day.
+With an industry-leading 80% user engagement rate, companies use Axonify to deliver next-level CX, higher sales, improved workplace safety and lower turnover.
 Axonify enables over 3.5 million frontline workers in 160+ countries, with over 250 customers including Lowe's, Kroger, Walmart and Citizens Bank.
 Founded in 2011, Axonify is headquartered in Waterloo, ON Canada.
 For more information, visit axonify.com.

 Richia McCutcheon